 I try to find a corner table or a spot away from the obvious foot traffic.
 Sitting in back can also be an option.

 BRING YOUR OWN WATER DISH.

 I have two plastic-lined cloth bowls that I keep in the car.
-This way if a restaurant doesn’t have dog bowls, more of them are adding that to their list of dog accouterments, then you’ll always have a bowl for water.
+They also make popup silicone bowls that are easy to stash in a purse or pocket and some of these have clips to attach to the leash.
+This way if a restaurant doesn’t have dog bowls, more of them are adding that to their list of dog accoutrements, then you’ll always have a bowl for water.
 Ask the server to fill the bowl and add some ice cubes on those hot days.

 KEEP YOUR DOG ON A SHORT LEASH.

 It’s important to keep your dog on a short leash somehow attached to you are anchored by heavy chair made heavier by your weight.
 The last thing you want is a too-friendly-pup licking a baby or eating someone’s food.

 BRING A CHEW AND/OR TREATS.

 I bring smaller long lasting chews for my dog because he will stay occupied and be less prone to begging.
 Also, I bring small training treats to redirect their attention if he should become too interested in fellow diners, other doggie diners, or all that food the waitstaff keeps walking by with.
 The smells must be so hard to deal with.